-Our brand-new Pro Mixtape Formula shows you how to take the exact methods used by pro DJs in real recording studios, and bring them to your bedroom mixes.
-This technique save masses of time and get guaranteed amazing results – Click here to learn more about the course.
+Our Pro Mixtape Formula course shows you how to take the exact methods used by pro DJs in real recording studios, and bring them to your bedroom mixes.
+This technique saves loads of time and gets guaranteed amazing results – Click here to learn more about the course.

 Have you been guilty of dishing out mixes with any of the errors above in them?
 Anything we’ve left out?
 What’s the thing you find hardest about recording DJ mixes?
 Let us know your thoughts in the comments.